Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Introduction

-To be specific, the SRDA-Net consists of three deep neural networks, a multi-task model for Super-Resolution and semantic Segmentation (SRS), a Pixel-level Domain Classifier (PDC) and Output-space Domain Classifier (ODC).
-SRS integrates a super-resolution network and a segmentation network into one architecture.
-The former focuses on recovering the high-resolution image with the style of target domain, and the latter aims to get the segmentation result with aligned in output-space \cite{tsai2018learning}.
-PDC is fed with high-resolution images of super-resolution network, and outputs their domain (source or target domain) for each pixel.
-ODC is fed with the predicted label distributions of segmentation network, then outputs the domain class for each pixel label distribution.
-Similar to generative adversarial networks (GANs) \cite{goodfellow2014generative}, SRS model can be regarded as a generator, and PDC/ODC models are treated as two discriminators.
-Through adversarial training, SRS model can learn domain-invariant features at the pixel and output-space levels.
+To be specific, the SRDA-Net consists of three networks: a multi-task model for Super-Resolution and semantic Segmentation (SRS), a Pixel-level Domain Classifier (PDC) and an Output-space Domain Classifier (ODC).
+By integrating a super-resolution network and a segmentation network into one architecture, SRS can eliminate the resolution gap between the source and target domains, and further enhances the semantic segmentation capability.
+PDC is fed with high-resolution images generated by super-resolution network, and outputs their domain (source or target domain) for each pixel.
+ODC is fed with the predicted label distributions from segmentation network, then outputs the domain class for each pixel label distribution.
+Similar to generative adversarial networks (GANs) \cite{Goodfellow2014Generative}, SRS model can be regarded as a generator, while PDC/ODC models can be treated as two discriminators.
+Through the adversarial training, SRS model can learn domain-invariant features at both the pixel and output-space levels.